-Updated for 2020.
-If you have incentive stock options, you’ll want to know how your equity compensation will be taxed.
+Updated for 2024.
 When you sell incentive stock options, it’s considered a qualifying or disqualifying disposition depending on your holding period.
-If you don’t sell ISOs by the end of the calendar year of exercise, the options can trigger the alternative minimum tax.
-Further, your employer is not required to withhold any amount at exercise or sale to cover your potential income tax liability.
-Here’s a primer on how ISOs are taxed.
+If you don’t sell ISOs by the end of the calendar year of exercise, it can trigger the alternative minimum tax.
+Further, your employer isn’t required to withhold for taxes at exercise or sale.
+There are tax benefits when meeting the criteria for a qualifying sale of ISOs.
+But there are also risks.
+Here’s how incentive stock options are taxed.

 If you have ISOs, work with your financial and tax advisor on tax planning strategies for your stock options.
 Managing equity compensation requires proper planning to avoid unwanted surprises.